knative/community/ROLES.md

 </table>

-Please note that repos in the knative-sandbox GitHub org are a reflection of the WG leads.
-These leads are free to use their judgement to set the bar for what is required to become an approver and/or owner for knative-sandbox repos they are responsible for.
+Please note that repos in the knative-extension GitHub org are a reflection of the WG leads.
+These leads are free to use their judgement to set the bar for what is required to become an approver and/or owner for knative-extension repos they are responsible for.

 ## Member